 · Decline Press is an excellent variation for strengthening your lower pectoralis muscles.
 By simply lowering the head of the bench below your legs, 15 to 30 degrees, you will activate the lower chest muscles as you push weights away from the body.
 Compared with the other variations of the Chest Press the decline version is less stressful on the back and shoulders.
 This variation should be performed with a spotter as it may at first feel like an awkward movement.

 · Close Grip Chest Press differs from the traditional bench press in that you grasp the bar with a slightly more narrow grip.
 This position places an emphasis on building strength and size in the tricep muscles, as well as the chest.
 A common misconception with the grip for this variation is that the hands must be very close to each other or touching, this is false.
 Hand placement should be at least 6 inches apart.
 In fact, The Sport Journal did a study in 2018 comparing loading ranges and peak power outputs between the Chest Press and Close-grip Chest Press.
 During this study, authors defined close-grip bench press width as being roughly 95% of a lifter’s biacromial distance (the distance between shoulder joints).
 Placing the hands too close together puts unwanted stress on the shoulder joint.

-The bench press will always be a stable in the fitness world and when done correctly there will be numerous benefits to reap but remember that when done incorrectly there can be long lasting unwanted and dangerous results.
+The bench press will always be stable in the fitness world and when done correctly there will be numerous benefits to reap but remember that when done incorrectly there can be long-lasting unwanted and dangerous results.
 Your only competition once again should be with yourself.
-After all, nobody wants to be that person gets yelling for assistance after being stuck beneath the bar.
+After all, nobody wants to be that person who gets yelling for assistance after being stuck beneath the bar.

 In the second part of our “Big 4” series we will discuss the Overhead/Shoulder Press.
 Until then remember to make the best of your day, Eat Right, Sleep Tight, Train the Best, Control the Stress, and as always, stay Maximal.